 Medicare Part B clinicians billing more than $90,000 a year OR providing care for more than 200 Medicare patients a year OR provide more than 200 covered professional services under the Physician Fee Schedule.

-Starting 2019, clinicians or groups can opt-in to MIPS, if they meet or exceed at least one of the low-volume threshold criteria.
+Clinicians or groups can opt-in to MIPS again in 2020, if they meet or exceed at least one of the low-volume threshold criteria.

-For individual eligible clinicians and groups to make an election to opt-in or voluntarily report to MIPS, they would make an election via the Quality Payment Program portal by logging into their account and simply selecting either the option to opt-in (positive, neutral, or negative MIPS adjustment) or to remain excluded and voluntarily report (no MIPS adjustment).
+For individual clinicians and groups could make an election to opt-in or voluntarily report MIPS via the Quality Payment Program portal by logging into their account and simply selecting either the option to opt-in (positive, neutral, or negative MIPS adjustment) or to remain excluded and voluntarily report (no MIPS adjustment).
 Once the clinician or group elects to opt-in to MIPS, the decision is irrevocable and cannot be changed for the applicable performance period.
 Clinicians who do not decide to opt-in to MIPS would remain excluded and may choose to voluntarily report.
 Such clinicians would not receive a MIPS payment adjustment factor.

 Quality measures should be reported for 12-month calendar year performance period.
 Cost category should be reported for 12-month calendar year performance period.
 Promoting Interoperability and Improvement activities measures should be reported for 90 days minimum performance period.

 The MIPS is based on the FFS model with a direct tie to quality performance.
 You earn a payment adjustment based on evidence-based and practice-specific quality data.
 You show you provided high quality, efficient care supported by technology by sending in information in the following categories.